Spaaza/spaaza.component.receipt/README.md

 # Spaaza Receipt Component

-A web component that renders a Spaaza Receipt.

-### About

-The main goal is to provide an easy way to render a Receipt in a web context.
+The receipt component is a standard way to render a receipt using data from the Spaaza receipts service.
-The component uses the [CustomElements API](https://w3c.github.io/webcomponents/spec/custom/) and the [ShadowDOM API](https://w3c.github.io/webcomponents/spec/shadow/).
+Currently the component is provided as a WebComponent.

 ## Development